pirocorp/Notes/TSQL.md

 ### V NF
 - All from IV NF (BCNF).
 - No join dependency.
-(If table A is divided into tables B and C, and then tables B and C are joined the result must be again table A)
+(If table A is divided into tables B and C, and then tables B and C are cross joined the result must be again table A)

 ## Types of joins